Meet the Team

 “The audiologists at Advanced Hearing & Balance are kind and gentle, patient and matter of fact.”

 Call us today to cut through the confusion about hearing loss and hearing aids.

 Dr. Mayo has been practicing in the Evanston and Chicagoland area for over 20 years.
 She was previously with Charles A. Lowe and Associates, Gleitman Audiology, and Evanston Northwestern Healthcare as Director of Audiology.
 She has also been on the faculty at Northwestern University for the past 12 years.

 Dr. Mayo’s professional areas of interest include aural rehabilitation, hearing devices, and tinnitus and vestibular disorders.
 Dr. Mayo will provide you with a comfortable, personalized experience and the best hearing healthcare possible.

-When not working, she enjoys spending time with her husband, two children, and her dog Daisy, a pointer/setter mix from the Illinois Birddog Rescue.
+When not working, she enjoys spending time with her husband and two children.

 Kathleen (Kate) T. Dunckley, PhD, CCC-A